purduesigbots/pros-docs/v5/okapi/api/chassis/controller/chassis-controller-builder.rst

 Parameters
 ================= ===================================================================
- idistanceGains    The distance controller's gains. iangleGains       The angle controller's gains.
+ idistanceGains    The distance controller's gains. iturnGains        The turn controller's gains.
 ================= ===================================================================

 **Returns:** An ongoing builder.